LazyRen/LazyRen.github.io/_posts/devlog/Blog/2020-12-22-add-applause-button-for-jekyll-post.md

 Applause button(if enabled) seats between contents and post-nodes such as author / comments.<br>
 If Applause button is disabled, make sure to prints origina dingbat.
 I've used site's accent_color (which you can change from `_config.yml`), but feel free to choose the best color for your blog.

 Make sure to put proper `url` for the applause button.
-If there is more than one applause button is one post...<br>
+If there is more than one applause button in one post...<br>
-I don't know to be honest.
+Sorry, I don't know to be honest.
 Please share your ideas for this.
 {.note}

 ```html